 Run the below command to install new CentOS kernel once you deleted CloudLinux kernel.

 To remove unused kmods and lve libs run:

 # yum remove lve kmod*lve*

 Make a note, there are still some packages from the CloudLinux repo.
 They are similar to CentOS packages and do not require removal.
 When new versions are released they will be updated from CentOS repositories in the future.

 2) How to Install LVE Manager

-LVE Manager is installed by default on most servers when you run the “cldeploy” script but if it is missing you can always install it by running the below command.
+LVE Manager is installed by default on most servers when you run the “cldeploy” script, but if it does not, you can always install it by running the command below.